-As Maryland and the United States take precautions for the health and well-being of our communities, the Maryland Coalition Against Sexual Assault (MCASA) and the Sexual Assault Legal Institute (SALI) are here for you and will continue to provide services to our clients, Rape Crisis Centers, SARTs, and other professionals.
-Our staff is teleworking, but we are open full time to support you.
+As Maryland and the United States move into the next stage of the COVID-19 health crisis and continue to take precautions for the health and well-being of our communities, the Maryland Coalition Against Sexual Assault (MCASA) and the Sexual Assault Legal Institute (SALI) are here for you and will continue to provide services to our clients, Rape Crisis Centers, SARTs, and other professionals.

-During this time survivors of sexual violence may be experiencing increased dangers and isolation.
-It is important to share accurate information and resources with our community to make sure that survivors, friends & family, and service providers have the tools they need to respond in ways that are safe and supportive.
+Survivors of sexual violence continue to experience increased dangers as a result of the COVID-19 pandemic.
+It is important to share accurate information and resources with our community to make sure that survivors, friends & family, and service providers have the tools they need to continue to respond in ways that are safe and supportive.
 This page includes resources for survivors, advocates, service providers, and communities.
-We will be updating this page regularly as more information and resources become available.
+We update this page regularly as more information and resources become available.
 This page is adapted from our national partners Futures Without Violence, and we have added Maryland-specific information.

 Remember that you are not alone and there is support available to you at all times, including during this health crisis.